 The World Health Organization has officially declared this outbreak a pandemic and the public health community is continuing to work diligently to further our understanding of this novel disease and to prevent it from spreading.
 As such, we now must use one of our more stringent methods to slow the spread of this infectious disease and this includes limiting all unnecessary movement and gatherings, including working from home if possible, limiting unnecessary travel, and avoiding large crowds like those at concerts or sporting events.

 It is time to approach our daily lives differently.
 While everyone can’t enact all social distancing measures, individual actions make a big difference.
 As always: please continue to wash your hands, refrain from touching your face, and stay home if possible.
 Being prepared is a great way to reduce anxiety and panic.

 This is still under investigation, with new data available every day.
 Beyond features of virus spread, sometimes it is helpful to look at other aspects of a virus to better understand how it behaves.

 The case fatality rate (CFR), which is the number of deaths from a given disease divided by the total number of people with confirmed illness, can be used as a measure of disease severity.
-The global fatality rate for COVID-19 was initially reported as at about 2.3%, though WHO reporting has increased this rate to 3.4%.
+The global fatality rate for COVID-19 was initially reported as at about 2.3 percent, though WHO reporting has increased this rate to 3.4 percent.

 SARS and MERS have higher case fatality rates than COVID-19.
 The 2003 outbreak of SARS had a case fatality rate of around 10% (774 deaths out of 8098 cases), while MERS has killed 34% of people with the illness between 2012 and 2019 (858 deaths from 2494 cases).
 However, COVID-19 has lead to more total deaths because more people have been infected.